dbmi-pitt/SocialMediaDataScience/README.md

 9. When it is done, go to your home page.
 You should see a new repository.
 Go to the home page of that repository.
 There will be a box under the repository title that says "SSH" with a URL next to it.
 Click on the "SSH" button to change it to "HTTPS".
 10. Copy the URL next to the "HTTPS" button.

-## 4. Clone the repository
+## 5. Clone the repository

 At this point, you should have the URL for your own personal copy of this repository.
 You will now need to clone it into your Jupyter environment.

 1. Go to your Jupyter home page.
 Click "New" on the top right, and select "Terminal" [Terminal](images/new-terminal.png).
 This will create a linux command-line terminal window in the browser.
+Alternatively, if you are using JupyterHub, press the "Terminal" button in the Launcher screen.
 2. run "git clone .." followed by the URL of your repository.
 You will need to provide your GitHub or GitLab user name and password.
 3. In a new browser tab (or in an existing browser tab if you already have it open), go to the home page of your Jupyter environment.
 You will see a new directory, likely entitled "SocialMediaDataScience".
 This is where you will do your work.
+If you are using JupyterLab, this directory will appear in the file browser on the left.

-## 5. Start a Jupyter notebook and do your work.
+## 6. Start a Jupyter notebook and do your work.

 Here, you're going to start working in the Notebooks.

-1. From the Jupyter home page, select the folder "SocialMediaDataScience".
+1. From the Jupyter home page, select the folder "SocialMediaDataScience."
+If you are using JupyterLab, you'll see this folder listed on the file chooser on the left-hand side.
 2. You'll see several files listed, including notebooks with names like "SocialMedia - Part 0.ibpynb", with numbers indicating part 0 - part 5.
 3. Click on "Part 0" and start the notebook.
 4. Read through and execute the code in the notebook, going from part 0 to part 5 in order.
 You can add cells to experiment and run code as you like.